seker212/Discord_bot/README.md

 ### Imporatnt informations <a id="tc11"></a>

 Before trying to run you need to aquire token from [Discord](https://discord.com/developers/applications).

+Project supports use of [`Seq`](https://datalust.co/seq) server which can be run locally or remotly for storing logs.

 ### Local run <a id="tc12"></a>

-Running locally is not advised as requires use of Visual Studio and installation of .Net 6.
+Running locally is not advised as it is recommended to use of Visual Studio and installation of .Net 6.
 For debbuging it is prefered method.

+Before running [`ffmpeg`](https://www.ffmpeg.org/download.html) should be added to PATH (available from cli) if any sound or play command will be run.
+Additionally [`yt-dlp`](https://github.com/yt-dlp/yt-dlp/releases) should be added if YouTube player will be used.

 1. Clone this repo with checkout to branch `master-2.0`.
 2. Open `DiscordBot.sln` with Visual studio
 3. Place `token.txt` file in main folder with token aqured earlier.
 4. Run the `DiscordBot` project

-If there are some issues with packages try reimporting nu-get.
+If there are some issues with packages try reimporting NuGet.

 ### Docker run <a id="tc13"></a>